DEODE-NWP/.github/profile/README.md

 ## Access

-None of the projects are public and access to the organization may be given upon request to ulf.andrae_at_smhi.se
+None of the projects are public and access to the organization may be given upon request to kpn_at_dmi.dk

 ### Acknowledgments